Goekdeniz-Guelmez/mlx-kan/README.md

 - `--weight-decay`: Weight decay for the optimizer.
 Default is `1e-4`.
 - `--eval-report-count`: Number of epochs to report validations / test accuracy values.
 Default is `10`.
 - `--save-path`: Path with the model name where the trained KAN model will be saved.
 Default is `traned_kan_model.safetensors`.
+- `--train-batched`: Use batch training instead of single epoch.
+Default is `False`.
 - `--seed`: Random seed for reproducibility.
 Default is `0`.

 ### Examples